TOOL AND CUTTER GRINDING JIG PLUS MINI-TINKER

 Jeff M., Caledonia, NY...."

-TINKER PLANS: Complete Working Drawings and user Instructions for the basic TINKER and all accessories plus the TINKER Newsletter:
+TINKER and MINI-TINKER PLANS (75 pages): Complete Working Drawings and user Instructions for the basic TINKER, MINI-TINKER, and all accessories plus the TINKER Newsletter:

 TINKER CASTINGS: Castings are NOT required for this project, although having a set of castings would be a significant convenience.